Louis Brennan

 Louis Brennan (28 January 1852 – 17 January 1932) was an Irish-Australian mechanical engineer and inventor.
 He is best known for inventing the Brennan Torpedo, one of the earliest wire-guided torpedoes, which was adopted by the British Army in the late 19th century.

 Biography

 Brennan was born in Castlebar, Ireland, and moved to Melbourne, Australia, in 1861 with his parents.
-He started his career as a watchmaker and a few years later was articled to Alexander Kennedy Smith, a renowned civil and mechanical engineer of the period.
+He started his career as a watchmaker.

 He served as a sergeant in the Victorian Engineers under the command of Captain J. J. Clark.

-Brennan invented the idea of a steerable torpedo in 1874, from observing that if a thread is pulled on a reel at an angle with suitable leverage, the reel will move away from the thread side.
-Brennan spent some years working out his invention, and received a grant of £700 from the Victorian government towards his expenses.
-He patented the Brennan Torpedo in 1877.
-The idea was trialled at Camden Fort near Crosshaven, County Cork, Ireland.